khalid2696/pip-x/README.md

 # PiP-X: Funnel-based Online Feedback Motion Re-planning

-## This code is to improve the understanding of the algorithm that appears in [this IJRR paper](https://journals.sagepub.com/doi/abs/10.1177/02783649231209340).
+## This codebase is to improve the understanding of the algorithm that appears in [this IJRR paper](https://journals.sagepub.com/doi/abs/10.1177/02783649231209340).

 # Usage
-This codebase contains: <br />
+This repository contains: <br />
 1. Code for running PiP-X in two environments: maze and forest <br />
 2. The data structures and function libraries for executing the code (in `./lib`)  <br />
 3. A pre-computed library of funnels (in `./funnelLibrary`) <br />